RedFox-Gamer/Image2Cartoon/README.md

   - Edit the **img = cv2.imread("fox.jpg")** line to your photo's name.
   **Note:** *Your photo should be in the same folder as your .py file*

-Tutorial available on our *Instagram* page: https://www.instagram.com/p/CHe1PTHJbE9/
+Tutorial available on my *Instagram* page: https://www.instagram.com/p/CHe1PTHJbE9/